 After the successful completion of swabbing operations and pressure and leakage testing, disinfection of the new piping shall proceed using liquid sodium hypochlorite, “pitchlor”, “H.T.H.”, or any other approved chlorine compound in sufficient quantity to obtain a free chlorine residual of 50 mg/L, after a period of 24 hours from the time of its introduction into the pipe.

-Flushing and disinfecting operations are to be conducted in the presence of the Consultant.
+Flushing and disinfecting operations are to be conducted in the presence of the Consultant and the Region.
 Notify the Consultant a minimum of five (5) Working Days in advance of the proposed date when disinfection operations are to commence.

 The Consultant may permit or require flushing to be carried out in stages as sections of the system are completed.
 Ensure that no unwanted matter is allowed to enter into any sections which have been flushed.